gwilku/jscan-docs/general/getting_started.rst

 First steps & DEMO mode
 =======================
 After installation you can immediately start using JScan.

-No car neededed, no license required.
+You can either:

+	- Start with `Connecting`_ to your vehicle
-How?
-Simple - just use the Demo mode: Start at step 4 in `Connecting`_ and choose "Demo adapter" in step 6.
+	- Play with sample data in a demo mode (follow the steps for `Connecting`_ and choose "Demo adapter" in step 6)

-You can also start working with your car - see `Connecting`_

 ************************
 Free & Licensed features